theodoratrz/SaladMakers-Project/README.md

 # Operational Systems

-An excercise based on POSIX semaphores and shared memory.

 **Compilation:** First we run cef with the command: *./chef -n numOfSlds -m mantime*
 Chef prints the id of the shared segment.
 Then we run the saladmakers with the command: *./saladmaker -t1 lb -t2 ub -i ingredient -s shmid*